The Incredible Mr. Limpet: Home media

-Proposed live-action remake
+Cancelled live-action remake

-The project entered development in 1996 when Steve Rudnick and Leo Benvenuti were hired as writers for a remake of The Incredible Mr. Limpet.
+A live-action remake of The Incredible Mr. Limpet entered development in 1996 when Leo Benvenuti and Steve Rudnick were hired as screenwriters.
 By 1997, Jim Carrey entered negotiations to star in the title role, and was confirmed in February 1998 with Steve Oedekerk hired as the writer and director.
 Knotts was aware of plans for the remake, which he wrote about in his autobiography, and offered his support.
 Roughly $10 million was spent on animation tests to digitally map Carrey's motion-captured human face onto a fish's body, which produced disastrous results.
 By March 1999, Oedekerk left the project following creative differences, while Carrey followed suit in July.
-In April 2000, Warner Bros. hired Beavis and Butt-Head and King of the Hill creator Mike Judge as director and co-writer, with Robin Williams, Chris Rock, Mike Myers, and Adam Sandler in consideration for the lead role.
+In April 2000, Warner Bros.
+Pictures hired Beavis and Butt-Head and King of the Hill creator Mike Judge as director and co-writer, with Robin Williams, Chris Rock, Mike Myers, and Adam Sandler in consideration for the lead role.
 Filming was set to begin early 2001, but the project did not materialize for undisclosed reasons.

 In June 2009, it was announced that Enchanted director Kevin Lima was attached to direct.
 In 2010, it was reported that Zach Galifianakis was in talks for the lead role.
 In March 2011, Richard Linklater entered negotiations to helm the project, and was announced as the director in January 2014.
 That same month, Femke Wolting and Tommy Pallotta had begun working on the design and animation on the project while Galifianakis would reportedly play the lead character.
 On July 8, 2014, it was announced that Jon Hamm, Danny McBride, Sarah Silverman, Kevin Hart, Josh Gad, Keegan-Michael Key, and Jordan Peele had entered talks for various roles in the film.
-On August 4, Linklater left the project to concentrate on his next film That's What I'm Talking About (released in 2016 as Everybody Wants Some!!).
+On August 4, Linklater left the project to concentrate on his next film Everybody Wants Some!!, and the project has not received any updates since.